badsyntax/vscode-spotless-gradle/README.md

 This extension runs the `spotlessApply` Gradle task on the focused file using the Spotless [IDE hook](https://github.com/diffplug/spotless/blob/main/plugin-gradle/IDE_HOOK.md) feature.
 Untitled/Unsaved files are ignored.

-The vscode => Spotless interface is provided by the [Gradle Tasks](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-gradle) extension.
+The vscode => Spotless interface is provided by the [Gradle for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-gradle) extension.

 👉 [Architecture Overview](./ARCHITECTURE.md)

 ## Troubleshooting

-View logs by selecting `Spotless Gradle` and/or `Gradle Tasks` in the output panel.
+View logs by selecting `Spotless Gradle` and/or `Gradle for Java` in the output panel.

 ## Support